hisnameisjimmy/HTML5Boilerplate-for-Tumblr/readme.md

-# HTML5 Boilerplate for Tumblr Themeing
+# HTML5 Boilerplate for Tumblr Theming

-A clean and simple adaptation of the HTML5 Boilerplate 2.0 for Tumblr themeing purposes.
+A clean and simple adaptation of the HTML5 Boilerplate 2.0 for Tumblr theming purposes.
 The goal was to keep it just as simple as the original, but within the context of a Tumblr theme foundation.
 That means it doesn't include the stuff that wouldn't really apply to a tumblr theme.
 If you are familiar working with the HTML5 Boilerplate, you should feel right at home with this.

 ## Features